TrainedTrex/crispy-memory/README.md

 ## Inputs ##

-All the inputs are found in the \TLE_Folder\ Folder.
+All the inputs are found in the \Data_Folder\ Folder.
 The Config.json specifies the location of the input (TLE) file, output file, config file, computerName, and license file.

 | **Flag** | **Value** |
 | :----- | :----- |